 PHOTOGRAPHY DURING COVID

 However there are plenty of other forms of photography outside of studio.
-While they are not closed, my safety protocols for them have increased.
+While they are not closed, my safety protocols for them are still in full effect.
 Below will give you a breakdown of what service I offer and what protocols I have in place to perform each one safely.
 This information is based on the Professional Photographers of Canada Association’s guidelines for returning to work during COVID and the CDC.
-I will also update this information as we progress through the second lockdown’s reopening.
+I will also update this information as we progress through the latest reopening.